 /Tc, /Tp, /TC, /TP (Specify Source File Type)

-The /Tc option specifies that filename is a C source file, even if it does not have a .c extension.
+The /Tc option specifies that filename is a C source file, even if it doesn't have a .c extension.
 The /Tp option specifies that filename is a C++ source file, even if it doesn't have a .cpp or .cxx extension.
 A space between the option and filename is optional.
 Each option specifies one file; to specify additional files, repeat the option.